great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 ## SimpleCheckpoint class

 For many use cases, the SimpleCheckpoint class can be used to simplify the process of specifying a Checkpoint configuration.
-SimpleCheckpoint provides a basic set of actions - store validation result, store evaluation parameters, update Data Docs, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.
+SimpleCheckpoint provides a basic set of actions - store Validation Result, store evaluation parameters, update Data Docs, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.